EFL teaching as an introvert – The good, the bad and the ugly

 WHY DO SOME INTROVERTED EFL TEACHERS THRIVE?

-A big mention for Clare, the founder of GoogooEnglish.
+A big shout out to Clare, the founder of GoogooEnglish.

 Clare’s post - “Teaching EFL as an introvert - good or bad?” - highlights why being a teacher suits her as an introvert.